 During the period covered by this report, MDE performed outreach activities to inform vehicle recyclers and scrap processing facilities of their obligations to remove and collect mercury switches from end-of-life vehicles.
-Outreach activities included direct mailings to members of the auto recycling industry, telephone calls, and site visits.
+Outreach activities included telephone calls and site visits.